Focused on sustainable travel strategies

 While visitor numbers will continue to increase, more roads can’t be built.
 Reducing the numbers of cars, either through expanded mass transit options or intercept parking, is one strategy to address concerns about congestion and mobility throughout the park.

 Implementing low carbon transportation options to move in and around Banff is central to the ARP.
 With summertime parking occupancy exceeding 92 per cent at the existing south intercept lot, additional proposed stalls in the ARP will increase capacity to a total of 1060 stalls.
-With lots throughout the town and at popular Park destinations consistently at or near capacity during summer months, it’s clear that more spaces are needed.
+With lots throughout the town and at popular park destinations consistently at capacity during summer months, it’s clear that more spaces are needed.

 A key element of the ARP, a multi-modal transportation hub, would offer people mobility options to suit their wants and needs.
-Along with supporting networks like Roam transit, users could rent bikes or scooters, choose to explore by foot, or access shuttle services to popular destinations throughout the park.
+Along with supporting networks like Roam Transit, users could rent bikes or scooters, choose to explore by foot, or access shuttle services to popular destinations throughout the park.

 Support for potential passenger rail services between the Calgary International Airport and Banff is strong.
 The project has been endorsed by local municipalities along the proposed line, including the City of Calgary and the Towns of Banff, Canmore, and Cochrane.
 Additionally, the Government of Alberta’s Ministry of Transportation and the Canada Infrastructure Bank have signed Memoranda of Understanding to complete studies and due diligence for the aspirational Calgary Airport-Banff Rail project.